sabaFitwi/react-project-ecom-store/README.md

 The contact page should include a form with fields for full name, subject, email, and body.
 Form validation should be implemented, with the following requirements:

--Full name: Minimum of 3 characters, required
+- Full name: Minimum of 3 characters, required
--Subject: Minimum of 3 characters, required
+- Subject: Minimum of 3 characters, required
--Email: Must be a valid email address, required
+- Email: Must be a valid email address, required
--Body: Minimum of 3 characters, required
+- Body: Minimum of 3 characters, required
   React Router should be used to switch between pages.
 The design should be responsive, and it is recommended to use styled-components or CSS modules to design from scratch.
 The code should be clean and well-formatted.
 TypeScript is not required.